boochow/prologue_tools/README.md

 Warning: EG is used for pitch mod(255), cutoff mod(-93) is ignored
 Warning: Fast LFO mode is used but not supported
 ```

+`mnlgxd2prlg` converts a Minilogue XD patch file into a Prologue patch file in the same manner.

 ## proginfo
 This tool shows the value of specified field  in the given program file.
 See Table 3 of [Prologue's MIDI implementation documnt](https://www.korg.com/us/support/download/manual/0/778/4066/) for details of the program file's data structure.